perchlabs/setupify/README.md

 #### Alternative and more persistent settings

-You may also define your installers and other settings in `./setup/settings`.
+1) You may define your installers and other settings in `./setup/settings`.

-You may also export your installer definitions from the shell.
+2) You may also export your installer definitions from the shell.
 For example these commands will change the Phalcon repository to `mainline` without modifying `setup/settings`:

 ```
 dschissler@setupify:~/setupify$ export PHALCON_INSTALLER=repository:mainline